cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ## Objective and Approach

-This is	a walk-through for installing a daily burn (cost) emailer on your AWS + DLT account.
+This is	a walk-through for installing a daily cost notify email from your AWS + DLT account to you.

 What does this mean?